 1. Shimano M520

-The Shimano M520 is one of the best clipless mountain bike pedals you can get.
+The Shimano M520 is one of the best clipless mountain bikes pedals you can get.
 Weighing 374g, the Shimano M520 lasts longer than other clipless mountain-like pedals.
 Its axles are heavier though.

-The Shimano M520 uses Multi-Release cleats, which allows you to pull out upwards as well as sideways.
+The Shimano M520 uses Multi-Release cleats, which allow you to pull out upwards as well as sideways.
 However, the Shimano M520 has no real shoe support.